garethcheyne/BuildDataversePCFSolution/BLOG.md

 ## Architecture

-The BuildDataverseSolution system consists of several key components:
+The BuildDataversePCFSolution system consists of several key components:

 ### Core Build Engine (`build-solution.ps1`)
 The PowerShell-based build engine that: